-The dashboard and its components are available in the SecurityCenter Feed, an app store of dashboards, reports, and assets.
-The dashboard can be easily located in the SecurityCenter Feed by selecting category Monitoring, and then selecting tags web and hosting.
-The dashboard requirements are:
+The dashboard and its components are available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
+The dashboard can be easily located in the SecurityCenter Feed under the category Discovery & Detection.

-- SecurityCenter 4.8
+- SecurityCenter 4.8.2

 - Nessus 6.7.0